-However, more large-scale research is needed to conclusively establish the beneficial effects of green tea in combating dental plaque.
+In fact, some studies have compared the antiplaque activity of green tea to any regular variety of chlorhexidine-containing mouthwash.
+(8)(9) However, more large-scale research is needed to conclusively establish the beneficial effects of green tea in combating dental plaque.

-How to use: Prepare a cup of green tea and allow it to cool down to room temperature before using it as a mouth rinse for plaque removal.
+Prepare a cup of green tea and allow it to cool down to room temperature before using it as a mouth rinse for plaque removal.

 Green tea is recognized as a wholesome therapeutic potion that is known to exhibit both antioxidant and antimicrobial properties.
 Moreover, green tea has a considerable fluoride content, which only adds to its tooth-protective prowess.

 5. Use cranberry-containing dentifrices

 Cranberry is packed with tannins that possess antibacterial and antioxidant properties, both of which can go a long way in preserving your oral health.
 It can inhibit plaque and tartar accumulation as well as ward off several systemic infections that can be traced back to oral microorganisms.

 Cranberry may even keep the plaque-producing bacteria from sticking to the dental surface, making the biofilm easier to remove.